So you want to learn how to start freelance writing?

 - Show off where you have been featured: I do this on LinkedIn but recently changed my picture showcasing my podcast.
 Make sure to #humblebrag where your epic writing has been featured!

 - Share your articles: You’re only on tweet away from sharing a viral post!
+Link to your blog posts!

 - Follow the job boards: Make sure to follow the five job boards above to maybe land a new gig.

-Here is my Twitter profile for some inspiration:
+Check out my Twitter profile for some inspiration:

 3. Cold Pitching